TSB Recommendation R07-04

 The RAC continues to work closely with TC and the U.S. Department of Transportation.
 To satisfy the Board recommendation and latest re-assessment the update of the TP14877 standard was finalized in 2018 and has been incorporated into the TDG Regulations by Transport Canada under Amendment SOR/2019-101.

-TSB reassessment of the responses to Recommendation R07-04 (February 2020)
+February 2020: TSB reassessment of the responses to Recommendation R07-04 (Fully Satisfactory)

 This recommendation is related to Recommendation R14-01, in which the Board recommended that all Class 111 tank cars used to transport flammable liquids meet enhanced protection standards that significantly reduce the risk of product loss when these cars are involved in accidents.
 Recommendation R14-01 is specific to new and existing Class 111 tank cars for the transport of flammable liquids.
 Recommendation R07-04 is for new tank cars only and includes consideration for non-flammable dangerous goods transported in these cars.